Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Perturbation scenarios

 Turning to the inhomogeneous problem at order $\epsilon^2$, the inhomogeneous coupled advection-diffusion equation \eqref{c eq forced} becomes

-where we see that $\mathcal{C}$ is just (\ref{CR basic}a) with the term $1/r$ added.
-As already noted, the latter isotropic addition has no effect on the solvability condition \eqref{solvability explicit}.
-In contrast, the far-field condition \eqref{c2 far Pbulk} modifies $\mathcal{R}$ from (\ref{CR basic}b) to the expression in the curly brackets of \eqref{c2 far Pbulk} and we find that (\ref{CR integrals basic}b) generalises as
+The quantity $\mathcal{C}$ appearing in the solvability condition \eqref{solvability explicit} is defined as the right-hand side of \eqref{c eq forced Pb} --- this is just (\ref{CR basic}a) plus the isotropic contribution $1/r$, which is readily seen to have no effect on the solvability condition.
+In contrast, the far-field condition \eqref{c2 far Pbulk} modifies $\mathcal{R}$ from (\ref{CR basic}b) to the expression in the curly brackets of \eqref{c2 far Pbulk}; we accordingly find that (\ref{CR integrals basic}b) generalises as

 Substituting the above results into the solvability condition \eqref{solvability explicit}, we find the amplitude equation